f-madon/Campaign_Click/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview

 This university project concerns the analysis of a dataset on the clicks of an advertising campaign with the aim of predicting the user's click.
+It is a project for the data science lab university course.
 The phases of this project are divided into:

 0. data preparation and reduction in dimensionality of the dataset;
 1. descriptive analysis of the dataset;